Main content start

-Conference Grants support students who have been accepted to *present* their own project findings at a professional or scholarly conference.
+Conference Grants support students who have been accepted to *present* their own projects at professional or scholarly convenings (e.g., academic conference, film festival, dance convention, etc).

 Stipend: Up to $1,500